 - You can sub in 6 slices of diced bacon for the salt pork, if desired.

 - Cooking time may need to be adjusted depending on the size of your potato cubes.

-- Leftover can be stored in a sealed container in the refrigerator for up to 3 days.
+- Leftovers will keep in an airtight container in the refrigerator for 3 days.